When to Call a Mobile Mechanic: A Beginner’s Guide

 CHeck Wheels, Tires, and Brakes

 Keep Your Tires Clean and Protected: UV rays can degrade your tires pretty quickly, forcing you to replace them before the tread is worn out.
-Routinely clean your tires and treat with a UV protectant.
-It is a best practice to cover your tires with RV tire covers when stored away or parked for an extended period of time.
+Routinely clean your tires and treat them with a UV protectant.
+It is best practice to cover your tires with RV tire covers when stored away or parked for an extended period.

-Tighten Wheel Lug Nuts and Check Tire Pressure: A blown out tire or lost wheel could lead to a devastating accident.
-Before ever trip, check your lug nuts for looseness, and your tire pressure and adjust as necessary.
+Tighten Wheel Lug Nuts and Check Tire Pressure: A blown-out tire or lost wheel could lead to a devastating accident.
+Before every trip, check your lug nuts for looseness and your tire pressure, and adjust as necessary.
 Both overinflated and underinflated tires could cause dangerous road conditions.

-Maintain RVs Brakes: Your brake maintenance should be taken care of before your first trip of the season or during spring maintenance tasks.
+Maintain RV Brakes: Your brake maintenance should be taken care of before your first trip of the season or during spring maintenance tasks.
 Ensure your brakes are working properly and engage as expected.
-Lubricate you wheel bearings and examine the brakes before travelling.
+Lubricate your wheel bearings and examine the brakes before traveling.

 Properly Winterize Your RV

-All RVs, motorhomes, and campers that are in areas where temps drop below freezing should undergo a complete winterization process before storing away.
+All RVs, motorhomes, and campers that are in areas where temperatures drop below freezing should undergo a complete winterization process before being stored away.
 Follow these steps to protect your RV and extend its life through the winter months.

 • Clean your RV’s interior completely.
-Everything from emptying cupboards, removing linens, and towels.
+Everything from emptying cupboards to removing linens and towels.

 • Unplug and store away appliances.